conda-forge/libxfoil-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libxfoil` can be installed with:
+Once the `conda-forge` channel has been enabled, `libxfoil, pyxfoil` can be installed with:

 ```
-conda install libxfoil
+conda install libxfoil pyxfoil
 ```

 It is possible to list all of the versions of `libxfoil` available on your platform with: